-Additionally, decreased capacity in psychiatric residential and developmental disability residential placements throughout the state child-caring system have resulted in increased placement of youth with behavioral health and developmental needs beyond the scope of a juvenile justice agency being placed in OYA close custody.
+Additionally, decreased numbers of psychiatric and developmental disability residential beds throughout the state child-caring system have resulted in increased placement of youth in OYA close-custody; youth with behavioral health and developmental needs that are beyond the scope of a juvenile justice agency.
 OYA is an active participant in numerous statewide workgroups assessing system-wide service gaps and making recommendations for capacity-building around residential treatment for youth with acute mental health and/or developmental needs.
 OYA, along with OHA and DHS, is also sponsoring a contract with Portland State University to conduct a research study that will specifically identify service gaps for multi-agency youth who have multi-systemic needs, including identifying policy barriers that may prevent the agencies from working together to create placements and provide appropriate services for complex youth needs.

 b.
-Community Placements: OYA's Development Services assistant director, or designee, reviews all incidents of suicidal behavior to determine if the situation meets the criteria for inclusion in the performance measure data and, as needed, consults with staff and local clinicians on appropriate follow-up and intervention.
-This policy allows staff and providers to better identify suicidal behavior, directly affecting the results of this measure.
-OYA continues to focus efforts on youth safety and suicide prevention, and has increased its efforts to connect all youth with the Oregon Health Plan and other entitlement services when they are eligible so that the youths' care and treatment are not disrupted due to service coverage lapses.
+Community Placements: OYA continues to focus efforts on youth safety and suicide prevention, and has increased its efforts to connect all youth with the Oregon Health Plan and other entitlement services when they are eligible so that the youths' care and treatment are not disrupted due to service coverage lapses.

-The most recent biennial Youth Biopsychosocial Summary data show that 9 percent of males and 31 percent of females placed in the community had attempted suicide in the past 3 years, compared to 6 percent of males and 24 percent of females on the 2014 survey.
-Ensuring appropriate supports and resources are in place in the event that a youth displays dangerous self-harming behaviors are critical pieces in ensuring youth safety.
+The most recent biennial Youth Biopsychosocial Summary (2018) data show that 12 percent of males and 24 percent of females placed in the community had attempted suicide in the past three years, compared to nine percent of males and 31 percent of females on the 2016 survey.
+Ensuring appropriate supports and resources are in place in the event that a youth displays dangerous self-harming behaviors are critical pieces of ensuring youth safety.
 The local OYA Community Services staff work closely with community mental health providers to triage, screen, and provide intervention services for OYA youth on probation or parole.
 OYA also collaborates with county emergency services to access acute hospitalization services for high-risk youth.
 Additionally, OYA has formed a strong relationship with the Transition Age Young Adult Mental Health Programs in efforts to provide these youth the services and supports needed upon release from close custody, though these resources have diminished in capacity.
 This is generally the only option these youth have; because of their incarceration, they have not stayed connected to their local community system of care, are not eligible for Medicaid, and are therefore not members of a coordinated care organization (which is responsible for referrals to high-end mental health services) until the day they are released from a youth correctional facility.
 Because of the lapse in services, these youth may not be well-known to receiving community service providers.